MRSHAKILS/Custom-image-classification-model/README.md

 Found a bug or want to add a new feature?
 Feel free to open an issue or PR.
 All contributions are warmly welcomed!

-## 📄 License

-This project currently does not specify a license.
-Please check with the repository owner if you plan to use or distribute the code.

 ---